Short and comprehensive introduction to one of Europe’s most important cities

 Day by day

-- We take a late morning flight from Heathrow with BA and on arrival in Vienna we will be met by our guide, Ingrid Sawerthal.
-We drive first to the Belvedere Palace.
-This is a stunning Baroque ensemble built in two stages for Prince Eugene of Savoy by the greatest architect of the day, Lucas von Hildebrandt.
-We shall concentrate on the Upper Belvedere Palace with its commanding views of the city.
-Now the home of the Österreichische Galerie, it contains a marvellous collection of paintings by Gustav Klimt, Egon Schiele and is in all respects a major collection.
-We then drive to our hotel and en route there will be a short orientation tour of the city along the Ringstrasse ending at the Freyung.
-There will be a group dinner that evening – wine, water and coffee are included with all group lunches and dinners.
+- We take a morning flight from Heathrow with BA and on arrival in Vienna we will be met by our local guide, Ingrid Sawerthal.
+We drive to our hotel and en route there will be an orientation tour of the city along the Ringstrasse ending to our hotel by the State Opera House.
+Weather and light permitting, we may also stop at the Upper Belvedere Gardens to enjoy a panoramic view of the city.
+There will be a group dinner that evening – wine, water and coffee are included with group lunches and dinners.

 Opera in Vienna

 We have left most evenings free so that participants can enjoy the city’s rich musical life.
-The State Opera House will host La Traviata on Monday 2, with tickets at £207, £182 & £139 and La Bohème on Tuesday 3 October with tickets at £187, £166 & £124.
+If you would like to attend the Vienna State Opera or one of the other major venues – information on performances will be sent to all participants once details are published.
 Tickets can be added to your booking via our office.

 - Tour Manager: Stephen Brook

-4 Nights with Breakfast at the 4* Hotel Das Tigra
+5 nights with breakfast at the 4* Hotel Ambassador.

-2 Dinners & 1 Lunch with wine, water & coffee, all local transfers, entry fees, services of Ingrid Sawerthal & Stephen Brook and gratuities
+2 dinners & 3 lunches with wine, water & coffee, all local transfers, entry fees, services of Ingrid Sawerthal & Stephen Brook and gratuities

-Travel to/from Heathrow, 2 Dinners & 4 Lunches, Opera, Ballet & Concert Tickets
+Travel to/from Heathrow, 3 dinners & 2 lunches, Opera, Ballet & Concert Tickets

 We do expect a reasonable level of fitness.
 For full details see our frequently asked questions.